artax-malx/trco/README.md

 TRCO
 =====

-Tradesystem Cocoa (TRCO), system trading active cocoa futures on ICE.
+Tradesystem Cocoa (TRCO), mid-frequency system trading active cocoa futures on ICE.
+Daily prices of the cocoa futures chain from 26 Sep 2022 can be found in [data](data).

 Note that all code has to be run from the root directory.